The special treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Sony’s Solution

 Sony’s solution to facilitate faster drive access is thanks to the unique SSD controller installed directly onto the motherboard itself.
-The SSD is also unique.
+The SSD is also remarkable.
 This is probably why the PS5 delivers far more impressive drive speeds in comparison to the Series X. The stated read speed of the PS5 SSD is about 5.5 GBps, more than double that of the Series X, with its read speed of only 2.4 GBps.

 Microsoft’s Solution